Fethan-El-Fadl/Fahomeister/README.md

 ## I'm a novice here.
 I'm 15 years old.
 I have begun learning Python programming on 10 April 2021.
 Furthermore, as of now investigating and discovering that language

-- 👨‍💻 🔭 I'm presently chipping away at obtaining better outcomes in my school since I'm an understudy!
+- 👨‍💻 I'm presently chipping away at obtaining better outcomes in my school since I'm an understudy!
+- 🔭 Studying in JLHS, Dhaka, Bangladesh.
 - 📚 I'm right now learning the Python programming language.  😅
 - 💪🏼 I'm hoping to work together on a straightforward Python programming that is appropriate for me.
 - 🤔 I'm searching for assist with the profundities of utilizing GitHub.